 Elements of a Whole-Person Approach to Employee Training

 If you think of your learners as human beings with a life outside of your organization, you may approach training differently.
 They are not just employees, assets, or resources.
 They are people with hopes and dreams, along with worries and problems.
-They value a personal life.
-Their after-hour lives can affect their focus and productivity, so it’s in your best interest to provide training resources to support whole-person development.
+They value their personal lives.
+Their after-work lives can affect their focus and productivity, so it’s in your best interest to provide training resources to support whole-person development.

 Consider the Human Experience: A Whole-Person Approach

-When we go through the hiring experience, most of the focus is on job-related experience and skills.
-Does the candidate have what we, the company, need?
-After the person is hired, we still focus on training skills needed for the job or for career development.
+When going through the hiring experience, most focus is on job-related experience and skills.
+Does the candidate have what the company needs?
+After the person is hired, employers focus on training skills required for the job and for career development.

-What about training on topics that are affecting your employees in their personal lives?
+But, what about training on topics affecting employees in their personal lives?
 Offering a full library of training that employees can access on their own can make critical information available when needed.

-- Everyone could use help managing stress and burnout whether it's caused by work or personal life issues.
+- Everyone could use help managing stress and burnout, whether it's caused by work or personal life issues.
+Enjoy a lesson on sustainable self-care, compliments of HSI!

-- Working parents and caregivers could benefit from courses on FMLA, opioid addiction, and work-life balance.
+- Working parents and caregivers could benefit from courses on FMLA, parental leave, and work-life balance.

 Do More Than Just Check the Box

 Some companies approach training with a bare minimum, “check the box” mentality.
 They offer safety and compliance training because it is required by law.
-The goal is compliance not professional development.
+The goal is compliance, not professional development, nor personal development.

-This approach can begin to create the foundation of a whole-person learning program.
+This approach can begin to create the foundation of a whole-person development program.
 Keep people safe and help people understand harassment, discrimination, and bullying.
-These are all important goals, but this approach won’t fully support a culture of innovation, collaboration, or creativity.
+These are all important goals, but this approach won’t fully support a significant shift towards a workplace culture of innovation, collaboration, or creativity.

 Train the Person, Not Just the Employee

-There are many attributes you can use to compare employee training content: video style, live presenter, computer animation, role-playing actors, interactivity, graphics, music, student materials, exams and quizzes, languages, and more.
+There are many attributes HR and L&D professionals can use to compare employee training content: video style, live presenter, computer animation, role-playing actors, interactivity, graphics, music, student materials, exams and quizzes, languages, and more.

-Training topics that support the whole-person development of your learners may be a new concept for your consideration.
-We take a more comprehensive approach and think about the human being.
-Our thinking is rooted in empathy and genuine care and concern for learners as people.
+Training topics that support whole-person development may be a new concept to consider.
+Consider taking a more comprehensive approach and thinking about the human being.
+This thinking is rooted in empathy and genuine care and concern for learners as people.

-Any new hire training program is going to start with practical topics and core job responsibilities.
+Any new hire training program is going to start with day-one essentials and core job responsibilities.
 These also have implications for the whole-person approach.

-Onboarding: An employee’s understanding of healthcare, insurance, 401k, FSA, etc. all affect the well-being of the family.
-If your onboarding training is rushed or confusing, the employee may make a costly mistake in choosing an out-of-network provider or delay saving for their retirement.
+Onboarding: An employee’s understanding of health care, insurance, 401k, FSA, etc., all affect the well-being of the family.
+If an organization’s onboarding training is rushed or confusing, the employee may make a costly mistake in choosing an out-of-network provider or delay saving for their retirement.

 - Company Tools: A thorough explanation of access credentials, online tools, and company processes will ease the transition and lower stress for the employee.

-- Industrial Skills: Whether you require qualified electric workers, system operators, or maintenance workers, it is critical you professionally train them to be safe and productive.
-Learn more about how HSI industrial skills training can help you.
+- Industrial Skills: Electric workers, system operators, or maintenance workers all must be professionally trained to be safe and productive.
+Learn more about how HSI industrial skills training can help.

-Company Culture: New hire training can help employees make a strong connection to the company, feel a sense of belonging, and acclimate to their new work environment.
-Training topics related to your company culture might include ethics, building accountability, civility in the workplace, the art of saying no, cultivating gratitude, and cross-cultural considerations.
+Consider workplace culture: New hire training can help employees make a strong connection to the company, feel a sense of belonging, and acclimate to their new work environment.
+Training topics related to the organization’s company culture might include ethics, building accountability, civility in the workplace, the art of saying no, cultivating gratitude, and cross-cultural considerations.

 Safety Training: Effective safety training ensures employees return home to their families safe and sound each day.
 Each organization has unique needs around workplace safety management, incident reporting, and chemical management.

-- Training on the Pregnancy Discrimination Act along with courses on preparing for maternity leave and preparing to pump at work.
+- Training on the Pregnancy Discrimination Act, along with courses on preparing for maternity leave.

-- Training on the legal definition of sexual harassment to understand the law along with bystander training and how to avoid becoming a target.
+- Training on sexual harassment to understand the law, coupled with bystander training.

-- Training on the Age Discrimination in Employment Act along with courses on working well with different generations.
+- Training on age discrimination, together with courses on working well with different generations.

-Soft skills are sets of abilities that reflect how well a person gets along with others around them and how well they’re able to identify and address problems.
+Soft skills are a set of abilities that reflect how well a person gets along with others around them and how well they’re able to identify and address problems.
 That definition is not limited to just getting along with co-workers.
-It includes everyone even friends and family members!
+It includes everyone, even friends and family members!
 And having the ability to identify and address problems at work will be useful in your personal life, as well.

-Active Listening: If someone watches our course on active listening, they might put their phone down and make eye contact when they ask their family “How was your day?”
+Active Listening: If someone watches HSI’s course on active listening, they may put their cell phone down and make eye contact when they ask their family, “How was your day?”

 Setting SMART Goals: Improving SMART goal-setting skills at work can transfer to home life to help children and adults achieve their goals.